Jaliwada

 Jaliwara Khurd or Jaliwada is a village in Rajasthan, India.
 Administratively, it is under Nanan gram panchayat, Pipar city tehsil, Jodhpur district, Rajastha.

 It is 8 km by road northeast of Piparcity on the Jodhpur-Merta road.
 It is on the left (southeast) bank of the Jojari River, an intermittent stream and tributary of the Luni River.

-In 2011, it came into limelight, when the nurse Bhanwari Devi was kidnapped there, leading to a political scandal.
+In 2011, it came into the limelight when the nurse Bhanwari Devi was kidnapped there, leading to a political scandal.

 Demographics

 In the 2001 census, the village of Jaliwara Khurd had 1,092 inhabitants, with 572 males (52.4%) and 520 females (47.6%), for a gender ratio of 909 females per thousand males.